MASSHUU12/ipz/docs/api/AUTH_ENDPOINTS.md

 - **Phone Number**:
     - Required if email is not provided
     - Must be unique in the system
-    - Maximum length: 20 characters
-    - *Note: Additional phone number validation will be implemented in the future*
+    - Must be a valid international phone number format

 - **Password**:
     - Required
     - Minimum length: 8 characters
     - Maximum length: 255 characters
+    - Must contain at least one lowercase letter
-    - At least one lowercase letter, one uppercase letter, one number, and one special character.
+    - Must contain at least one uppercase letter
+    - Must contain at least one number
+    - Must contain at least one special character (@, $, !, %, *, ?, &)
     - Must be confirmed with `password_confirmation` field

 ### Success Response